TURBINE BLADE TO BE USED AS A TRAINING AID

-A damaged wind-turbine blade has found a new home in the Energy Lab at Lake Area Technical Institute.
+A damaged wind-turbine blade has found a new home in the Energy Lab at Lake Area Technical College.

 The blade, from a turbine north of Elkton, was donated to the school after a well-aimed lighting strike ruined three-quarters of its colossal 200 foot span.
 Technicians on the MN Dakota Wind Project removed the blade and carefully separated a 50 foot piece – the mostly-preserved “root” section that attaches to the turbine’s rotor or “nacelle”.